xetus-oss/docker-archiva/README.md

 #### (4) Use a MYSQL db, with an external host

 The example below creates a archiva container using an external db.
-Please make sure `archiva_users` and `archiva_repository` database created first, these database name can be changed using `ARCHIVA_DB_NAME` and `USERS_DB_NAME` separately.
+Please make sure `archiva_users` database created first, these database name can be changed using `USERS_DB_NAME`.

 ```
 docker run --name archiva -h archiva -p 443:8443\